opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

 ..
 Note::

-        target, interval, ECN actually reffer to CoDel and not FQ_Codel in the queue
+        target, interval, ECN actually refer to CoDel and not FQ_CoDel in the queue

 Step 2b - Create Upload Queue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^